January 1-3, 1928 (Sunday–Tuesday)

 Vaudeville

-Kane's Serenaders—Radio and recording artists—Seven peppy South Sea Island entertainers
+Kane's Serenaders—Radio and recording artists—Seven peppy South Sea Island

 Shirley and Grant in "Tues and Taps"